Supportive, non-judgemental, force-free dog trainer

 Dogs have changed my life.
-After years of struggling with my mental health at university, I found a reason to get out of bed and a friend who never judged me.
+After struggling with my mental health at university, I found a reason to get out of bed and a friend who never judged me.
 It happened when I began walking a dog for a neighbour.

-Buddy and I had the kind of relationship that new dog-carers dream about: we went on adventures together and spent hours snuggling on the sofa.
+Buddy and I had the kind of relationship new dog-carers dream about: we went on adventures together and spent hours snuggling on the sofa.

 It’s all about building a relationship